 Drywall sanding may be the single dustiest process in any remodeling project.
 While there’s no way to control all the dust, working with a low-dust joint compound will help.
 Low-dust mud is formulated to fall straight down to the ground instead of floating around.
 The downside is that low-dust mud is harder to sand than regular mud and can cost 60 percent more, so most pros use it only on smaller remodeling projects and put up with the mess on larger jobs.

 You can’t help but create dust at a job site, but you don’t have to breathe it in.
 Shop-Vac makes a portable air cleaner to help clear the air you breathe.
 It filters out particles down to 5 microns and recirculates the air in a 290-sq.-ft. room every 10 minutes.
 It weighs 15 lbs. and is about as loud as a box fan.
-This system won’t replace your respirator, but at $130, it’s a smart, economical buy to reduce your risk of chronic respiratory problems.
-Heck, one trip to the doctor for a sinus infection will cost you more.
-Buy one at an online retailer.
+You can also try and make your own DIY portable air cleaner.

 The dust created from cutting fiber cement siding with a circular saw is not only prodigious; it’s also hazardous to your health.
 If you have a thousand cuts to make, a circ saw is a necessary evil, but if you’re just making repairs or installing siding on a small addition, consider cutting with the TSF1 TurboShear made by Malco.
 This shear attaches to most drills larger than 14.4 volts and creates very little dust as it chews its way through fiber cement siding.
 It also can cut curves!
-Buy the TSF1 TurboShear online or at specialty tool stores for $110.
+Buy the TSF1 TurboShear online.

 Dust masks and respirators may look the same, but respirators are designed to block 95 percent of small particles (0.3 micron).
 To find a true respirator, look for “N95” on the label.
 In order for a respirator to work, it needs to fit properly.
 There are respirators available in small, medium and large—wear one that fits.
 And for you blokes with bushy beards, respirators are better than nothing, but they won’t provide the protection you need.
 If you work around dust a lot, you may need to ditch the whiskers.